Carole Landis: Personal life

 Landis was married four times and had no children (she was unable to conceive owing to endometriosis).
 In January 1934, 15-year-old Landis married her first husband, 19-year-old Irving Wheeler.
 Her mother had the marriage annulled in February 1934.
 Landis persuaded her father, Alfred Ridste (who had left the family shortly after Landis was born and who, by coincidence, lived near the family in San Bernardino), to allow her to remarry Wheeler.
 He finally relented, and the two were remarried on August 25, 1934.
 After three weeks of marriage, Landis and Wheeler got into an argument, and Landis walked out.
 Neither filed for divorce, and Landis began pursuing an acting career.
 In 1938, Wheeler reappeared and filed a $250,000 alienation of affections lawsuit against director and choreographer Busby Berkeley.
 Even though Landis and Wheeler were estranged, he claimed that Berkeley had enticed and otherwise persuaded Landis to transfer her affections.
 Landis maintained that she had not seen Wheeler in years and had heard from him only the previous year when he claimed to want a divorce.
 Wheeler's lawsuit was later dismissed, and Landis and Wheeler were divorced in 1939.

 In June 1939 Berkeley proposed to Landis but later broke it off.
 On July 4, 1940, she married yacht broker Willis Hunt Jr. in Las Vegas.
 Landis left Hunt after two months of marriage due to abuse by Hunt; they were divorced on November 20, 1940.

 While touring army camps in London in 1942, she met United States Army Air Forces Captain Thomas Wallace.
 They were married in January 1943, and the wedding received a two-page photo spread in Life magazine.
-Landis would also self-author an article about their honeymoon for the June 1943 edition of Photoplay.
+Landis would also write an article about their honeymoon for the June 1943 edition of Photoplay.
 The couple separated in early 1945, and they would divorce in July 1945.
-Landis would write about the relationship, marriage, and later causes that lead to the eventual collapse of their marriage in her article "Don't Marry A Stranger" for the January 1945 issue of Photoplay.
+Landis would write about the relationship, marriage, and later causes that led to the eventual collapse of their marriage in her article "Don't Marry A Stranger" for the January 1945 issue of Photoplay.
 She would state that "No woman ever loved a man more than I loved Tommy Wallace.
 And Tommy loved me, too.
 All my life, above all the rest, I want to remember that."

 On December 8, 1945, Landis married Broadway producer W. Horace Schmidlapp.
 They separated in 1947, and Landis filed for divorce in May 1948, charging Schmidlapp with "extreme mental cruelty."
 During her separation from Schmidlapp, Landis began a relationship with actor Rex Harrison, who was then married to actress Lilli Palmer.
-The affair became an open secret in Hollywood.
+The affair became widely known in Hollywood as an "open secret."
 After Landis's death, however, Harrison downplayed their relationship and publicly claimed that she was merely a close friend of himself and Palmer.